Coverage Policy Manual

 Lumasiran meets member benefit certificate primary coverage criteria that there be scientific evidence of effectiveness in improving health outcomes for the treatment of primary hyperoxaluria type 1 when ALL the following are met:

-1. Diagnosis of primary hyperoxaluria type 1 confirmed by identification of biallelic pathogenic variants in alanine:glyoxylate aminotransferase (AGT or AGXT) gene OR liver biopsy demonstrating AGT deficiency; AND
+1. Individual has a diagnosis of primary hyperoxaluria type 1 confirmed by identification of biallelic pathogenic variants in alanine:glyoxylate aminotransferase (AGT or AGXT) gene OR liver biopsy demonstrating AGT deficiency; AND

-2. Presence of 1 of the following clinical signs or symptoms of primary hyperoxaluria type 1 (Cochat 2012; Milliner 2005):
+2. Individual has presence of 1 of the following clinical signs or symptoms of primary hyperoxaluria type 1 (Cochat 2012; Milliner 2005):

 a.
 Elevated urine oxalate excretion (body surface area-normalized daily urine oxalate excretion output 0.7 mmol/1.73 square meters); OR